 There are a couple important factors to consider when choosing between wire transfers and ACH transfers:

-Speed: Wire transfers are always notated as same day transfers.
-This does not mean that your funds will always be credited to your Kraken account the same day.
+*This does not mean that your funds will always be credited to your Kraken account the same day.
 Our partners may need to perform additional due diligence which can delay the settlement of your funds.
-If the transfer is not specified as a same day transfer, then you are not sending a wire transfer.